Whatttooo/Four-Letters-in-Common/README.md

 The function returns an array of English words.

 There will be multiple files for different languages.
 The first is Python.

+Just addded the Java file!
+Took a while unfortunately as other work has taken a toll on my time.